Jerome-Saltmarsh/neural_stream/README.md

 # Neural Stream
-A library for neurologically oriented programming.
+Neural stream is a library designed to simplify reactive programming.

+It provides an interface exactly like a normal stream to make it easy to pickup for anyone already familiar with streams however it has several key differences.

-1. **Not type bound**
+1. **Not Type Bound**
 Unlike a regular stream a neural stream is not bound to a specific type.
 This allows the user to manage all their events from a single stream.

-2. **Automatic event chaining**
+2. **Automatic Event Chaining**
-A key difference to a regular stream is that the output of a listener, that is the value returned by the listen function will automatically be fed back through the stream.
+A key difference to a regular stream is that the return value of a listener function is automatically be fed back into the stream.
-The same is true for any exceptions which are thrown during a listener's computation.

 This provides a mechanism for chaining reactions together without pulling the stream into the scope of the reaction.

+The same is occurs with any exceptions thrown during a listener's computation.

-## Getting Started
+## Hello World
 ``` Dart
 import 'package:event_stream/event_stream.dart';